Panta rhei - Everything flows

 -The artist no longer composes with a pre-planned result in mind, unlike the female artist

-In the beginning there is the white canvas.
-Starting from one, or often several points, Bernard Schultze feels his way into the pictorial space, pushing a color form a little further before letting it branch out or breaking it off, starting again and developing it further in a different direction.
-In the process, he rotates the picture support several times, changes the directional axes of horizontal and vertical, top and bottom, thus creating new pictorial-spatial situations during the painting process.
-Step by step, complex networks emerge [...] sometimes reminiscent of ramifications in the air, then again of roots in earthy matter or impenetrable thickets.
+It all begins with the white canvas.
+Starting from one—and often several—points, Bernard Schultze feels his way into the pictorial space, pushing a color-form a certain distance before allowing it to branch out or break off, then starting anew and developing it in a different direction.
+In the process, he occasionally rotates the canvas, shifting the axes of direction—horizontal and vertical, top and bottom—thereby creating new pictorial situations as he paints.
+Step by step, complex interweavings emerge [...] that are at times reminiscent of branches in the air, and at other times of roots embedded in earthy matter or impenetrable thickets.

 Stephan Diederich, Unbegreifliches Leben der Wälder, in: Bernard Schultze.
 Welt im Farbrausch, catalogue of the exhibition at the Museum Ludwig in the Russian Museum, St. Petersburg, 2002, edited by Joseph Kiblitsky, Palace Editions 2002, p.
 7.